-My area of research relates to the psychology of collaboration.
+My area of research relates to the psychology of collaboration and educational technologies

 Course: Digital learning and Distance Education (Master) with Prof. ass.
 Gaëlle Molinari

 Course: Software Engineering (Bachelor) with Prof. Philippe Dugerdil

 Course: Data Structure (Bachelor) with Prof. Stéphane Marchand-Maillet

 Course: Algorithms Programming (Bachelor) with Prof. Thierry Pun

 Course: Methodology in Experimental Psychology (Bachelor) with Prof. ass.
 Gaëlle Molinari